 During this survey, attended noise monitoring was conducted at NM4 during the shoulder period and NM1, NM2, NM3, NM4 and NM5 in the day period.
-These locations were selected as they are the worst affected noise monitoring locations from the pool detailed in the NMP.
+These locations were selected as they are the most exposed to site noise, from the pool detailed in the NMP.
 Due to meteorological and operational conditions on the day of monitoring, NM6, NM7 and NM8 would experience lesser noise levels than the locations selected.
+This is supported by historic sampling at NM6, NM7 and NM8, which has shown site noise has been inaudible.
 The duration of each measurement was 15 minutes.
-Atmospheric conditions were measured during noise surveys at each monitoring location.
+Atmospheric conditions were obtained from the site AWS and hand held readings were measured during noise surveys at each monitoring location.

 Measured sound levels from various sources were noted during each measurement and particular attention was paid to the extent of site's contribution (if any) to measured levels.
-At each monitoring location, the site-only $L{Aeq,15minute}$ and L{Amax} were measured directly or determined by other methods detailed in Section 7.1 of the NPfI.
+At each monitoring location, the site-only $L{Aeq,15minute}$ and $L{Amax}$ were measured directly or determined by other methods detailed in Section 7.1 of the NPfI.